 Sample submission guidelines:

-- Currently we can only accept pooled libraries of any type or ultra-pure DNA samples for sequencing.
+- Currently we only accept pooled libraries for sequencing.

 - When shipping, we strongly encourage pooled libraries be submitted in 1.5ml tubes.
-DNA samples may be submitted in 1.5ml tubes, PCR strip tubes, or 96-well PCR plates.
-Seal tubes and plates to prevent leakage or cross-contamination.
+Seal tubes or plates to prevent leakage or cross-contamination.
 The NTGC is not responsible for sample leakage during shipment.

 - Please label samples clearly.
 Label 1.5ml tubes on both the side and on top of the tube.
 For strip tubes, label the first and last tube (please keep samples in the same order as listed on the Sample Submission Form).
 Label plates on front of plate.
 Sample IDs must be unique identifiers for each sample.
 Samples cannot be named generically (e.g. Sample 1, Sample 2, etc.).

 - For pooled libraries, please contact us for details regarding input concentration and volume.

 - For DNA samples, please ensure a 260:280 of 1.8-2.0 and a 260:230 of 2.0-2.2.
 Please submit a minimum of 1ug of DNA in a volume of 50ul.
 Input quantity should be obtained by fluorescent assay for the most accurate results.

 - Please make sure samples are shipped in the proper storage conditions.
 For pooled libraries, please ship with dry ice.
 If dropping samples off in person, samples can be stored on wet ice or ice packs.